 What do the paint marks inside JCC pistons indicate?

 The green and pinkish red paint marks are factory weight indicators.
 Green gets packed together and pink gets pack together at the factory.
 We don’t have specific data on actual weights.
 Though JCC pistons and rings have been excellent when it comes to sizing.

 Does it matter which way you install the piston?
 Or are pistons directional?

 For at least the popular Triumph, BSA , and Norton models very few are sided or directional.
-Norton 750 Commando uses a left and right hand piston.
+Norton 750 Commando uses a left and right handed piston.
 The valve reliefs give you a good idea which is which.
 They are also stamped L and R. All the other pistons should not be directional.
 We know that the inlet valve is usually larger than the exhaust.
 So if you encounter a piston with unequal valve reliefs the large cutaway will be the inlet side.

 What does the stamping on the piston indicate?

 All pistons we sell are stamped with the size.
 British pistons are metric sizes but expressed in imperial over sizes.
 IE: 650 Triumph pistons are 76mm and stamped .020 or .5mm larger.
 Other brands may be stamped with metric equivalent size markings.
 Makers also may stamp a letter and number IE: L3 or 3L.
 This notes the type of aluminium alloy that the pistons are made of.
 Cast pistons are normally L3 or L4.
 Both are low expanding silicon aluminium alloys with slightly different compositions.